 - What is Shaker’s position on the plan? *

-Review video and/or audio of the four public meetings held to review and consider the NEORSD recommendations.
+Review video and/or audio of the five public meetings held to review and consider the NEORSD recommendations.

 June 14 Public Meeting